tdiprima/pyupgradecheck/README.md

 Because upgrading Python shouldn't be a trust fall.
 Quickly see which of your installed packages can handle your target Python version — before you break your dev environment or CI build.

+## ⚠️ Disclaimer

+`pyupgradecheck` checks **declared compatibility**, not guaranteed runtime behavior.

+It uses metadata from PyPI (`requires_python`) and package classifiers to estimate whether a library supports your target Python version.

+That means:

+- Some packages may *say* they support Python 3.13+, but still fail at runtime.
+- C-extension builds, dependency pins, or missing wheels might break your install.
+- Metadata may lag behind reality (maintainers forget to update it).

+Always test your environment in a virtualenv before upgrading production systems.
+This tool gives you a **heads-up**, not a promise. 😅

 ## ❤️ Contributing

 Pull requests welcome 💖